-- (1) the registered shareholders of Culture Development will be changed from Mr. Chen Xin and Ms. Liu Jinlan to Ms. Liu Zhiyi and Ms. Wang Hong as part of the internal organisation and succession planning of the Company; - (2) the consultancy fee payable by Culture Development to CTV Media (Shanghai) will be changed from 10% of the revenue of Culture Development to 100% of the consolidated profit before tax of Culture Development to ensure all economic benefits derived by Culture Development will be received by the Group; - (3) as Culture Development no longer uses trademarks of CTV Media (Shanghai) in the course of its business, the parties did not seek to renew the Non-exclusive Trademark Licence Agreement under the Old VIE Structure: - (4) provisions in respect of dispute resolution, succession are modified or inserted in observance of the requirements under the Guidance Letter; and - (5) relevant provisions are modified or inserted and additional undertaking are provided by the New Legal Owners and the spouse of Ms. Wang Hong in order to enhance CTV Media (Shanghai)'s control over Culture Development and ensure the New VIE Structure can effectively confer all economic benefits from Culture Development to the Group.
+- the registered shareholders of Culture Development will be changed from Mr. Chen Xin and Ms. Liu Jinlan to Ms. Liu Zhiyi and Ms. Wang Hong as part of the internal organisation and succession planning of the Company; - (2) the consultancy fee payable by Culture Development to CTV Media (Shanghai) will be changed from 10% of the revenue of Culture Development to 100% of the consolidated profit before tax of Culture Development to ensure all economic benefits derived by Culture Development will be received by the Group; - (3) as Culture Development no longer uses trademarks of CTV Media (Shanghai) in the course of its business, the parties did not seek to renew the Non-exclusive Trademark Licence Agreement under the Old VIE Structure; - (4) provisions in respect of dispute resolution, succession are modified or inserted in observance of the requirements under the guidance letter HKEx-GL77-14 "Guidance on listed issuers using contractual arrangements for their businesses" published by the Stock Exchange; and - (5) relevant provisions are modified or inserted and additional undertaking are provided by the New Legal Owners and the spouse of Ms. Wang Hong in order to enhance CTV Media (Shanghai)'s control over Culture Development and ensure the New VIE Structure can effectively confer all economic benefits from Culture Development to the Group.